JainRecipes/JainRecipes.github.io/_posts/2020-05-25-vegetable-pulao.markdown

 ### Notes

 * For 2 people, just half quantities of everything.
-* Can eat with yogurt or cudee.
+* Can eat with yogurt or kadhi.